SantoriniDave.com

 • Why not drink it?
 Most island water is desalinated seawater or comes from boreholes with high mineral content.
 It tastes salty, brackish, or metallic.
 Even locals on the islands usually drink bottled water.

-• The Exceptions: Mountainous islands like Crete (in the mountain villages), Naxos (in villages like Apiranthos), and Paros (the water utility explicitly says tap water is safe to drink) often have natural springs with delicious fresh water.
+• The Exceptions: Mountainous islands like Crete (in the mountain villages), Naxos (in villages like Apiranthos), and Paros (the water utility explicitly says tap water is safe to drink) have natural springs with delicious fresh water.

 My Eco-Tip: